-If reasonably possible, contact your Network Physician or Behavioral Health Practitioner before going to the Hospital emergency room/treatment room.
-He can help you determine if you need Emergency Care or treatment of an Accidental Injury and recommend that care.
+Emergency Care does not require Prior Authorization.
+However, if reasonably possible, contact your Network Physician or Behavioral Health Practitioner before going to the Hospital emergency room/treatment room.
+They can help you determine if you need Emergency Care or treatment of an Accidental Injury and recommend that care.
 If not reasonably possible, go to the nearest emergency facility, whether or not the facility is in the Network.

-Whether you require hospitalization or not, you should notify your Network Physician or Behavioral Health Practitioner within 48 hours, or as soon as reasonably possible, of any emergency medical treatment so he can recommend the continuation of any necessary medical services.
+Whether you require hospitalization or not, you should notify your Network Physician or Behavioral Health Practitioner within 48 hours, or as soon as reasonably possible, of any emergency medical treatment so they can recommend the continuation of any necessary medical services.

 Benefits for Eligible Expenses for Accidental Injury or Emergency Care, including Accidental Injury or Emergency Care for Behavioral Health Services, will be determined as shown on your Schedule of Coverage.
 Copayment Amounts will be required for facility charges for each outpatient Hospital emergency room/treatment room visit as indicated on your Schedule of Coverage.
-If admitted for the emergency condition immediately following the visit, the Copayment Amount will be waived and Preauthorization of the inpatient Hospital Admission will be required.
+If admitted for the emergency condition immediately following the visit, the Copayment Amount will be waived and Prior Authorization of the inpatient Hospital Admission will be required.